muneebsaddal/clean-dataset/README.md

 # clean-dataset
-  read tsv file
+  1. read tsv file
-  remove tags
+  2. remove tags.
-  remove non letters
+  3. remove non letters.
-  convert to lowercase and split into words remove stopwords join back to a string
+  4. convert to lowercase and split into words
+  5. remove stopwords
+  6. join back to a string